Comparison of Unicode encodings

-This article compares Unicode encodings.
-Two situations are considered: 8-bit-clean environments (which can be assumed), and environments that forbid use of byte values that have the high bit set.
-Originally such prohibitions were to allow for links that used only seven data bits, but they remain in some standards and so some standard-conforming software must generate messages that comply with the restrictions.
-Standard Compression Scheme for Unicode and Binary Ordered Compression for Unicode are excluded from the comparison tables because it is difficult to simply quantify their size.
+This article compares Unicode encodings in two types of environments: 8-bit clean environments, and environments that forbid the use of byte values with the high bit set.
+Originally, such prohibitions allowed for links that used only seven data bits, but they remain in some standards, so some standard-conforming software must generate messages that comply with the restrictions.
+The Standard Compression Scheme for Unicode and the Binary Ordered Compression for Unicode are excluded from the comparison tables because it is difficult to simply quantify their size.

 Compatibility issues

 A UTF-8 file that contains only ASCII characters is identical to an ASCII file.
-Legacy programs can generally handle UTF-8 encoded files, even if they contain non-ASCII characters.
-For instance, the C printf function can print a UTF-8 string, as it only looks for the ASCII '%' character to define a formatting string, and prints all other bytes unchanged, thus non-ASCII characters will be output unchanged.
+Legacy programs can generally handle UTF-8-encoded files, even if they contain non-ASCII characters.
+For instance, the C printf function can print a UTF-8 string because it only looks for the ASCII '%' character to define a formatting string.
+All other bytes are printed unchanged.

-UTF-16 and UTF-32 are incompatible with ASCII files, and thus require Unicode-aware programs to display, print and manipulate them, even if the file is known to contain only characters in the ASCII subset.
-Because they contain many zero bytes, the strings cannot be manipulated by normal null-terminated string handling for even simple operations such as copy.

-Therefore, even on most UTF-16 systems such as Windows and Java, UTF-16 text files are not common; older 8-bit encodings such as ASCII or ISO-8859-1 are still used, forgoing Unicode support; or UTF-8 is used for Unicode.
-One rare counter-example is the "strings" file used by macOS (Mac OS X 10.3 Panther and later) applications for lookup of internationalized versions of messages which defaults to UTF-16, with "files encoded using UTF-8 ... not guaranteed to work."
+UTF-16 and UTF-32 are incompatible with ASCII files, and thus require Unicode-aware programs to display, print, and manipulate them even if the file is known to contain only characters in the ASCII subset.
+Because they contain many zero bytes, character strings representing such files cannot be manipulated by common null-terminated string handling logic.
+The prevalence of string handling using this logic means that, even in the context of UTF-16 systems such as Windows and Java, UTF-16 text files are not commonly used.
+Rather, older 8-bit encodings such as ASCII or ISO-8859-1 are still used, forgoing Unicode support entirely, or UTF-8 is used for Unicode.
+One rare counter-example is the "strings" file introduced in Mac OS X 10.3 Panther, which is used by applications to look up internationalized versions of messages.
+By default, this file is encoded in UTF-16, with "files encoded using UTF-8 ... not guaranteed to work."

-XML is, by convention, encoded as UTF-8, and all XML processors must at least support UTF-8 (including US-ASCII by definition) and UTF-16.
+XML is conventionally encoded as UTF-8, and all XML processors must at least support UTF-8 and UTF-16.